noah-kg/predicting-wine-quality/README.md

 * Create pipeline structure to easily train/test multiple models
 * Train/Test multiple models both before and after balancing out the data with SMOTE
 * Use [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) to assist in hyperparameter tuning of the top performing models

+To view the notebook, click on the .ipynb file above, or view it [here](https://nbviewer.org/github/noah-kg/predicting-wine-quality/blob/main/Predicting%20Wine%20Quality.ipynb).